DimitriSky/PerformanceMonitor-trimmed/README.md

 Monitoring CPU, Memory, FPS.

-The repository was forked and the following changes were made: emoved a couple of modules that were causing app crashes, updated for iOS 13, fixed warnings for iOS 16.
+The repository was forked and the following changes were made: removed a couple of modules that were causing app crashes, updated for iOS 13, fixed warnings for iOS 16.

 ## Plugin
 * CPUMonitor